The Life of Emily Wilding Davison

 1907 Left employment as live-in Governess in Spratton.
 Took part in her first WSPU march

-1908 Emily was awarded a first class honours pass in English Language and Literature from the Royal Holloway, but once again was unable to be awarded a degree.
+1908 Emily was awarded a first class honours pass in English Language and Literature from the Royal Holloway, but once again, because she was a woman she was unable to be awarded a degree.
 Emily quit teaching to work for the WSPU full-time.
 On 21st June she served as a chief Steward at WSPU Women’s Sunday Rally in Hyde Park.

 1909 On 30th March, Emily was imprisoned for one month for being part of a deputation of 21 women who marched from Caxton Hall to see Prime Minister Asquith.
 There was a fracas and she was arrested for assaulting the police.
 After her release, she wrote to Votes for Women, the WSPU newspaper, saying that “Through my humble work in this noblest of all causes I have come into a fullness of job and an interest in living which I never before experienced”.
 On 30th May she was imprisoned for two months for obstruction.
 Then on 30th July, she was imprisoned for two months for obstruction at Lime house, London.
 Released after 5 1/2 days hunger strike, during which time she lost 21 pounds (9.5 kilos).
 She had been arrested with fellow suffragettes Mary Leigh and Alice Paul for interrupting a public meeting from which women were barred, which was held by the Chancellor of the Exchequer, David Lloyd George.
 On 4th September, Emily was imprisoned for two months for throwing stones and breaking windows at a political meeting at White City, Manchester, which only admitted men.
 She was sent to Strangeways Prison but was released after 2 1/2 days of hunger strike.
 She subsequently wrote to the Manchester Guardian that her actions, ”were meant as a warning to the general public of the personal risk they run in future if they go to cabinet minister’s meetings anywhere”.
 She went on to justify this because of the “unconstitutional action of cabinet ministers in addressing ‘public meetings’ from which a large section of the public is excluded”.